Sophie Kumpen: Personal life

 Kumpen and Verstappen separated in 2008.
 In December that year, Verstappen appeared in court in Tongeren, charged with assaulting Kumpen.
 He was found not guilty of assault, but guilty of threatening Kumpen in text messages and of violating a previously issued restraining order.
 Verstappen was fined and sentenced to three months probation.
 Throughout their marriage, Kumpen and Verstappen had been close personal friends with Michael Schumacher and Corinna Betsch.

 After her sporting career, Kumpen started working as a social worker at the OCMW in Maaseik.
 She has regularly attended Formula One Grands Prix to watch her son Max, but has admitted his racing career has worried her due to past incidents that ended her career.
 Kumpen is fluent in five languages: Dutch, German, English, French and Italian, the latter she learned whilst racing for CRG.

-In November 2022, Kumpen made headlines for accusing Red Bull Racing driver, and Max's teammate, Sergio Pérez of cheating on his wife via Twitter.
-The claims from Kumpen came after a controversial end to the 2022 São Paulo Grand Prix, where Max disobeyed team orders from Gianpiero Lambiase instructing him to let Pérez past for sixth position.
-She deleted the post moments later.